[Full Guide] What are the different types of marine batteries?

 100% depth of discharge

-Depth of discharge (DOD) refers to the amount of a battery's capacity that has been consumed or discharged relative to its total capacity.
+Depth of discharge (DOD) refers to the amount of a battery's capacity that has been used or discharged relative to its total capacity.
 It is typically expressed as a percentage.
 For example, a battery with a DOD of 50% has discharged half of its total capacity.

 10-year lifespan